google_counter

 • The possibility of repeated use of the procedure;

-German hospitals are increasingly using transarterial chemoembolization – a type of embolization which applies microspheres imbued with chemotherapy drugs as emboli.
+German hospitals are increasingly using transarterial chemoembolization – a type of embolization that applies microspheres imbued with chemotherapy drugs as emboli.
 When using the procedure, the therapeutic effect is achieved due to the following two mechanisms:

-1. Poor blood supply – cancer cells die quickly, since the vessels feeding them are blocked;
+1. Poor blood supply – cancer cells die quickly since the vessels feeding them are blocked;

 2. Effect of chemotherapeutic agents – chemotherapy drugs are evenly released from microspheres for several weeks and suppress the vital activity of cancer cells.

+Clinical data from German centers shows this approach reduces tumor burden by 40-60% in most patients.
+The 2-year survival rate increases from approximately 30% to 50% for patients with limited liver metastases.
 Chemoembolization in the treatment of ovarian cancer with liver metastases can be indicated as a choice for patients who have contraindications for surgical removal of the tumor.

 Chemoembolization in Clinical Practice: A Specialist's Perspective